Bijesse/Relicstaurants-Docker/README.md

 *Note: If you encounter any issues while on a Windows PC, try running this script in a administrator shell.*

+## Challenges
+This application includes two bugs.
+Can you locate and resolve them using New Relic?

+* The first bug is related to slowness on the frontend of this application
+* The 2nd bug is an error that commonly occurs.
+If you run `simulator2.py` you should see this error occur after a few random tests are completed

 ## Contributing

 We encourage your contributions to improve Relicstaurants!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.